We have five factories and 19 years of experience in plant extracts

 The Anti-Inflammatory Properties of Lycopene

-The anti-inflammatory properties of Lycopene make it a promising candidate for joint health support.
+The anti-inflammatory properties of lycopene make it a promising candidate for joint health support.
 Inflammation is a key factor in the development and progression of arthritis.
-By reducing inflammation, Lycopene may help alleviate some of the symptoms associated with arthritis, such as joint pain and swelling.
+By reducing inflammation, lycopene may help alleviate some of the symptoms associated with arthritis, such as joint pain and swelling.

 Lycopene's Antioxidant Effects